-Save your wallet by watching out for these 11 supermarket sales tricks.
-Learn the strategies supermarkets and grocery stores use to get you to spend more money.
+Learn the 17 supermarket sales tricks grocery stores use to get you to spend more money.

 Sometimes it’s only one more item, but it turns out that we didn’t even need to go to that store anyway.